arithPMNS/randomisation_using_pmns/README.md

 'mult_T0' subdirectory contains number of cycles measurement for non-randomised modular multiplication.

-'mult_T1' subdirectory contains number of cycles measurement for randomised modular multiplication, where randomisation polynomial is generated BEFORE calling the multiplication function.
+'mult_T1' subdirectory contains number of cycles measurement for randomised modular multiplication, where the randomisation polynomial Z is generated BEFORE calling the multiplication function.

-'mult_T2' subdirectory contains number of cycles measurement for randomised modular multiplication, where randomisation polynomial is generated IN the multiplication function.
+'mult_T2' subdirectory contains number of cycles measurement for randomised modular multiplication, where the randomisation polynomial Z is generated IN the multiplication function.
 <br />
 <br />
 <br />